You are browsing documentation for a version other than the latest stable release. Switch to the latest stable release, 1.2.

 up script (below), it will create them for you and thus might ask for your administrative password.
 If you want to avoid automatic creation, you can create the entries in advance; look inside the script for the details how it is created on your host.

-After a few minutes, the logs will stop coming except for some periodic log messages from the Mender authentication service similar to the following:
+A few minutes later, the logs will stop coming except for some periodic log messages

 For security reasons, the Mender gateway only allows secure connections using TLS, both for communicating with devices and end users.
 Your web browser will communicate directly with the gateway while using the Mender UI and therefore the certificate the gateway is using needs to be trusted by your web browser.